Train Once, Reuse Everywhere: Generalizable Implicit In-Context Learning by Routing Attention

 \subsection{Aligned and Diverse Domain Distributions Matter.}

 We study the impact of domain distribution in PIDs extraction and router training by varying the extraction and training data.
 Table~\ref{tab:ab_collect_train} compares three configurations: (i) \textsc{Matched-3}: both extraction and training on \{AGNews, SST-2, TREC\}; (ii) \textsc{Mismatched}: extraction on \{AGNews, SST-2, TREC\} with \{CSQA, PIQA\} additionally included during training; (iii) \textsc{Matched-5}: extraction and training on all five datasets.
 Two key findings emerge.
 (1) Enlarging the training pool without aligning the extraction (\textsc{Mismatched}) degrades performance in most cases, as the router receives conflicting supervision signals that distort the extracted ICL patterns.
-(2) Jointly expanding both extraction and training (\textsc{Matched-5}) yields clear gains on OOD tasks, suggesting that the extracted ICL pattern becomes more generalizable (providing empirical support for our claim in Sec.~\ref{subsec:find_structure}).
+(2) Jointly expanding both extraction and training (\textsc{Matched-5}) yields clear gains on OOD tasks, suggesting that the extracted ICL pattern becomes more generalizable.
 It also improves performance on ID tasks that appear unrelated to the added datasets (e.g., AGNews, TREC).
-This indicates that heterogeneous domains provide complementary ICL cues, enabling cross-task transfer and mutual reinforcement across domains.
+This indicates that heterogeneous domains provide complementary ICL cues, enabling cross-task transfer and mutual reinforcement.